-will lecture in the People's Institute, on Sundaren.
+Manchester.-Mr. Richard Marsden, of Preston, will lecture in the People's Institute, on Sunday even-

-ing next, November 15th inst.
-Chair to be taken at Sheffield. - On Sunday evening, November 15.

-perance Room, 33, Queen-street.
-Subject-In be.
-The following persons will take part-Mess Company will be held in the above rooms to noming candidates for the ensuing conference, likewise in according to rule.
-Chair to be taken at eli- HANLEY AND SHELTON.-The shareholders of the above branch of the Chastist Co-operative Let Company, are requested to attend algeneral meeting on Sunday evening, November 15th, at seven o'class CHARTIST ASSEMBLY and Reading Room, 83, Dear street, Soho .- On Sunday evening next, Novem 15th, at half-past seven precisely-Mr. Ernest her will deliver a Public Lecture.
-Subject "Gove will meet for the transaction of business, at a THE METROPOLITAN COMMITTEE will meet at On Saturday Evening next, November the ?ls half-past eight o'clock precisely, the rooms will opened for a concert, under the able management the Whitehorn Family.
-Admission threese On Monday evening, November the 23rd, a On Tuesday evening, December the 8th, an en ing's dramatic amusements will be given at Royal Marylebone Theatre, for the benefit of the Tower HAMLETS .- Dr. M'Donall will delive public lecture at the Brass Founder's Arms, White chapel-road, on Sunday evening next, November:
+Sheffield. - On Sunday evening, November 15, a discussion will take place in the Democratic Temoriginal state of man, as he was and as he ought to The following persons will take part-Messrs.
+Holmes, Briggs, Tayler, Seward, Royston and others.
+Chair to be taken at eight o'clock.
+On Monday evening, November 16, a general meeting of the Land Company will be held in the above rooms to nominate candidates for the ensuing conference, likewise the last quarterly balance sheet will be read to the meetrespectfully requested to do so forthwith, as none according to rule.
+Chair to be taken at eight affray.-Mr. Burrell said, he wished to be well informed o'clock. as to the nature of the injuries received by North, and HANLEY AND SHELTON.-The shareholders of the for that and other reasons he should remand the priabove branch of the Chastist Co-operative Land soners until Saturday, but he would take bail for their Company, are requested to attend a general meeting on Sunday evening, November 15th, at seven o'clock, at Mr. Yates, Miles Bank, to put in nomination a delegate for the forthcoming conference, to be held in Birmingham.
+December 7.
+CHARTIST ASSEMBLY and Reading Room, \$3, Deanstreet, Soho.-On Sunday evening next, November 15th, at half-past seven precisely-Mr. Ernest Jones will deliver a Public Lecture.
+Subject "Government and its seven ages."

+On Tuesday evening next, November the 17th. the Central Registration and Election Committee will meet for the transaction of business, at eight o'clock precisely.

+THE METROPOLITAN COMMITTEE will meet at the same time, and place.
+On Saturday Evening next, November the 21st, at half-past eight o'clock precisely, the rooms will be opened for a concert, under the able management of the Whitehorn Family.
+Admission threepence each.
+On Monday evening, November the 23rd, a select ball will be held under the direction of Messrs.
+Whitmore and Buckley.
+On Taesday evening, December the Sth. an evenng's dramatic amusements will be given at the Royal Marylebone Theatre, for the benefit of these

+Tower HAMLETS .- Dr. M'Douall will deliver & public lecture at the Brass Founder's Arms, Whitechapel-road, on Sunday evening next, November the 15th, at eight o'clock precisely.
+Subject "Sear-

-15th, at eight o'clock precisely.
-Subject "30 Borough of Greenwich.-A public meeting be held in the magnificent Amphitheatre, known the Lecture Hall, Royal Hill, to adopt the Naik Petition, in favour of the People's Charter, on It lowing popular advocates of the People's cause, attend, Feargus O'Connor, Esq., Messrs.
-Julian liney, T. M. Wheeler, Ernest Jones, Dr. M'Del and Edmund Stailwood.
-The borough members Sourn London Chartist Hall.
-115. Blacking road .- The Debating Club continues its site every Wednesday evening, commencing at & HAMMERSMITH.-A meeting will be held?
+Bordugh of Greenwich.-A public meeting will be held in the magnificent Amphitheatre, known as the Lecture Hall, Royal Hill, to adopt the National Petition, in favour of the People's Charter, on Wednesday evening next, November the 18th.
+The following popular advocates of the People's cause, will attend, Feorgus O'Connor, Esq., Messrs.
+Julian Haruey, T. M. Wheeler, Ernest Jones, Dr. M'Douall and Edmund Stallwood.
+The borough members are also invited and expected to attend, Sourn London Chartist Hall, 115, Blackfriars. road.-The Debating Club continues its sittings every Wednesday evening, commencing at eight South London Chartist Hall.-Mr. Samuel Kydd will lecture (to-morrow), Sunday evening, November 15th, subject, "Government in principle and action,"-to commence at eight o'clock precisely.
+A Special Meeting of the Shareholders of the Chartist Land Company will be held, on Sunday evening next, November 15th, at six o'clock, to nominate a delegate to the ensuing Conference.
+HAMMERSMITH.-A meeting will be held at the office, 2.
+Little Va'e place, Hammersmith rd. on Sut. day morning next, November the 15th, at ten o'clock precisely, the attendance of all the members is particularly requested.